-A commitment to address Environmental Justice communities and populations at both the Programmatic and project levels is included in both the Record of Decision and the California Bay-Delta Authority Act.
+A commitment to address Environmental Justice (EJ) communities and populations at both the Programmatic and project levels is included in both the Record of Decision and the California Bay-Delta Authority Act.
 Part of the oversight and coordination function of the Authority is to help implementing agencies incorporate environmental justice into their program implementation and provide a forum for concerns to be discussed.
+The ROD calls for the integration of EJ across all program elements.
+In order to meet this requirement close collaboration is required among all program elements to consider EJ concerns when raised, and to incorporate EJ concepts and principles when appropriate.
+Currently, each of the programs is discussing an early draft of EJ Guidelines designed to help formalize the integrating process by collaboratively adopting program-wide recommendations and targets.

-The term "Environmental Justice" was developed by people and communities seeking protection from disproportionate risks and the cumulative impacts of environmental hazards that affect peoples' quality of life.
+The term "Environmental Justice" was derived by minority and low-income communities seeking protection from disproportionate risks and the cumulative impacts of environmental hazards that limits their quality of life.
+Environmental Justice is firmly established in federal and state law, with California being among the leaders in both integrating and incorporating EJ statewide.
 The CALFED Program and its participating agencies are committed to seeking fair treatment of people of all races, cultures, and incomes, such that all segments of the population shall enjoy the benefits of the CALFED Program activities, and none shall bear a disproportionately high or adverse health, environmental, social or economic impact resulting from CALFED programs, policies, or actions.
 The CALFED Program's Solution Principles relate directly to the principles of environmental justice: reduce conflicts in the system, be equitable, be affordable, be durable, be implementable and have no significant redirected impacts.
+Full integration of EJ across the programs also contributes to program balance, as required by the ROD.